Maple Sourcing Ltd.

 2. Building Mutual Trust and Setting Expectations Gradually

 Starting with smaller orders also helps in developing trust between you and the supplier.
-China supplier negotiation often centers around relationship-building, and taking gradual steps signals to the supplier that you are committed to creating a stable, long-term partnership rather than a one-time transaction.
+China supplier discussions often centers around relationship-building, and taking gradual steps signals to the supplier that you are committed to creating a stable, long-term partnership rather than a one-time transaction.
 This approach can foster goodwill, as the supplier feels they are being given a manageable, low-stakes opportunity to build their relationship with you.

 Gradual scaling of orders also gives you the flexibility to set expectations and work out any operational kinks along the way.
 For example, you can use initial orders to clarify product specifications, improve communication protocols, and fine-tune quality control processes.
 Over time, as the supplier becomes accustomed to your standards and preferences, larger orders can be fulfilled with greater accuracy and efficiency, benefiting both parties.